Mike Garrett

-Michael Lockett Garrett (born April 12, 1944) is a former American football player who won the Heisman Trophy in 1965 as a halfback for the USC Trojans.
-Garrett played professional football for eight seasons with the Kansas City Chiefs and San Diego Chargers.
-From 1993 until 2010 he was the athletic director at the University of Southern California (USC).
-Garrett became the athletic director at California State University, Los Angeles (Cal State LA) in 2015.
+Michael Lockett Garrett (born April 12, 1944) is an American former professional football player who was a running back for eight seasons in the National Football League (NFL) and American Football League (AFL) with the Kansas City Chiefs and San Diego Chargers.
+He played college football for the USC Trojans, winning the Heisman Trophy in 1965.

+From 1993 until 2010 he served as the athletic director at the University of Southern California (USC).
+Then, he became the athletic director at California State University, Los Angeles (Cal State LA) in 2015.

 Early life

-Garrett graduated from Roosevelt High School in Los Angeles, California.
-He was a resident of Maravilla housing projects.
+Garrett was born on April 12, 1944, in Los Angeles, California, the fourth of six children.
+He was a resident of the Maravilla housing projects.
+Garrett graduated from Theodore Roosevelt High School in Los Angeles, where he played defensive back and running back on the school's football team.
+As a senior, he rushed for 1,467 yards and scored 153 points.
+In 1961, he was named Los Angeles City Player of the Year.

 College career

+Garrett had wanted to play college football at the University of California at Los Angeles (UCLA), but the relationship did not work out.
+Instead, he attended the University of Southern California (USC), where coach John McKay was creating an offense featuring the tailback.

-A two time All-American, Garrett set numerous NCAA, Pac-8 Conference and USC records in his career by amassing a then unheard of 3,221 yards and scored 30 touchdowns.
+A two-time All-American (including a unanimous selection in 1965), Garrett set numerous NCAA, Pac-8 Conference and USC records in his career by amassing a then unheard of 3,221 yards, while scoring 30 touchdowns.
 Garrett also led the nation in rushing in 1965 with 267 carries for 1,440 yards.
-He also caught 36 passes, returned 43 punts, returned 30 kickoffs and threw 6 passes.
+He also caught 36 passes, returned 43 punts (two for touchdowns of 87 and 74 yards), returned 30 kickoffs and threw 6 passes.
 Two of his passes went for touchdowns.
+He was the first USC player to run for over 1,000 yards since 1927.
+In 1965, he ran for over 100 yards in all but one game (against Notre Dame).

 Garrett was awarded the 1965 W. J. Voit Memorial Trophy as the outstanding football player on the Pacific Coast.
 He won the Heisman Trophy after the 1965 regular season.
+In 1965, he also won the Pop Warner Award, was named Athlete of the Year by the YMCA, and North American Athlete by the Helms Foundation.
 In 1985, he was voted into the College Football Hall of Fame.
+In 2015, he was inducted into the California Sports Hall of Fame.